sauger92/listo_frontend/README.md

 ## Work to do by Simon

-- click on a trip lead to the trip page
+- OverView linké a la bdd
-- Sondages
+- Destination
 - Dates
 - Gestion de la nav bar en fonction de login
+- Edit User

 ## Work to do by Lucas

+- Budget
 - Connexion avec FB
 - Constitution du groupe
 - Comptes
+- Register

 ##Work to do
 1) create a service to connect to the database (get the list of trip, add a new trip to the database)